Is Enamel Cookware Toxic?

 Chipping And Scratching Hazards

 Chipped or scratched enamel cookware can be unsafe.
 The exposed areas may harbor bacteria.
-Furthermore, chips can lead to ingestion of enamel particles.
-This poses health risks.

 Consider these safety precautions: